justinmahar/gatsby-starter-mdx-launchpad/README.md

 | <small> `{contentSeoTitle}` </small>       | SEO title of the content       |
 | <small> `{contentSeoDescription}` </small> | SEO description of the content |

-### TemplateText Helper Component
+### Using Template Tags In MDX Content

-You can use the `TemplateText` helper component (`src/components/content/TemplateText.tsx`) to render text containing template tags in your MDX or elsewhere.
+You can use the `TemplateText` helper component (`src/components/content/TemplateText.tsx`) to render text containing template tags in your MDX content.

-This component is included as a [short code](https://mdxjs.com/blog/shortcodes) in all MDX content so you don't need to import it (read about adding your own component short codes [here](#adding-component-short-codes)).
+This component is included as a [short code](https://mdxjs.com/blog/shortcodes) in all MDX content so you don't need to import it.

 For example, in your markdown you could write: